Committee Membership & Terms of Reference

 Quorum: 2

-Once per year (with further meetings being called in line with its terms of reference)
+Twice per academic year (with further meetings being called in line with its terms of reference).

-- Responsibility for agreeing any salary increase for senior executive staff (Chief Executive Officer, Chief Financial Officer and Director of Primary Education).
-Where national pay agreements recommend a percentage increase, this will normally applied, but the Nominations and Remuneration Committee will have the power to withhold such increases, but must give their reasons.
+- Agreeing any remuneration changes for executive staff; Chief Financial Officer, Director of Primary Education, Academy Principals and the Governance Professional.
+Where national pay agreements recommend a percentage increase, this will normally applied; the Nominations and Remuneration Committee will have the power to withhold such increases, but must give their reasons.

-- Report decisions to the Board of Trustees, this will allow scrutiny by other Trustees.
+- Report these decisions to the Board of Trustees, on an annual basis, this will allow scrutiny by other Trustees.

 In making any pay awards it must be able to demonstrate that it has acted fairly, with due consideration for equality, diversity and inclusion.
 Ensuring no bias pertaining to any protected characteristic within the pay structure, procedural fairness, transparency and accountability in all its dealings.
 In determining payment arrangements, value for money must be demonstrated, whilst also being sufficient to recruit, retain and motivate colleagues in the context of the market for that role.